OpenAnsOrg/Plans/README.md

 <br/>

 ## Technical Process
-The project is expected to use Next.js for frontend and Django Rest Framework for backend.
+The project uses typescript based Next.js for frontend and GraphQL with Apollo Express for backend with Postgres as database.
 <br/>

 ## Pricing